 From the team

 The World Mosquito Program employs a large number of talented individuals around the globe.
-Currently our people comprise more than 25 nationalities and more than half of our team are women.
+Currently our people comprise more than 25 nationalities and nearly half of our team are women.

 Read about where we’re working around the world and how we’re empowering communities to prevent mosquito-borne diseases in their area.